percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 The delayed playout attack is a variant of the replay attack.
 This attack is possible even if E2E replay protection is in place.
-However, due to fact that the MDD is allowed to select a sub-set of streams and not forward the rest to a receiver, such as in forwarding only the most active speakers, the receiver has to accept gaps in the E2E packet sequence.
-The issue with this is that an MDD can select to not deliver a particular stream for a while.
+However, due to fact that the Media Distributor is allowed to select a sub-set of streams and not forward the rest to a receiver, such as in forwarding only the most active speakers, the receiver has to accept gaps in the E2E packet sequence.
+The issue with this is that an Media Distributor can select to not deliver a particular stream for a while.

-Within the window from last packet forwarded to the receiver and the latest received by the MDD, the MDD can select an arbitrary starting point when resuming forwarding packets.
+Within the window from last packet forwarded to the receiver and the latest received by the Media Distributor, the Media Distributor can select an arbitrary starting point when resuming forwarding packets.
 Thus what the media source said can be substantially delayed at the receiver with the receiver believing that it is what was said just now, and only delayed due to transport